Facebook Pixel

 Origin of Hadith and Its Development

-The Hadith has its roots in the time of Prophet Muhammad in 7th-century Arabia.
+It has its roots in the time of Prophet Muhammad in 7th-century Arabia.
 During the Prophet’s lifetime, his companions closely observed his actions, listened attentively to his words, and sought his approval for various matters.
 These teachings and practices were initially transmitted orally among the early Muslim community.

 Following the death of Prophet Muhammad, the need to preserve his teachings and actions became evident.
-This led to the systematic collection and documentation of Hadith.
+This led to the systematic collection and documentation of Hadees.
 The companions of the Prophet, known as the Sahaba, took it upon themselves to meticulously compile and transmit these valuable narrations to future generations.

 Role of the Prophet Muhammad in Preserving and Transmitting Hadith